 Shaders and drawing modes

 I will not go too deep in the basics of OpenGL, but a modern OpenGL pipeline consists of multiple shaders, small programs you can write yourself.
 At the very minimum you’ll need a vertex shader and a fragment shader, which determine where the main “drawing points” will be positioned and the color of the individual pixels respectively.
-The pipeline is illustrated in fig. 3.
+The pipeline is illustrated in Fig. 3.

+Figure 3.
 OpenGL pipeline illustrated.
+Courtesy of Nicolas Rougier.

 OpenGL has several modes for generating the actual primitives.
-These are illustrated in fig. 4.
+These are illustrated in Fig. 4.

+Figure 4.
 OpenGL primitive generation modes.
+Courtesy of Nicolas Rougier.

 Vertex shader